Accounting Act

 3. Sub-Accounting

-The accounting entity of each subparagraph in the foregoing paragraph shall apply a system of double-entry bookkeeping.
-However, accounting activities of sub-accounting entity of subparagraph 3 and 5 that is simple, shall not be subject to this limitation.
+The accounting Entity of each Subparagraph in the preceding Paragraph shall apply a system of double-entry bookkeeping.
+However, accounting affairs of Sub-Accounting Entity mentioned in Subparagraph 3 and 5 that are deemed simple shall not be subject to this limitation.

-Accounts of each subparagraph in first paragraph may be dealt with in whole or collectively depending on the actual circumstances and after obtaining approval of Superior BAS authority.
+Accounts of each Subparagraph in the first Paragraph may be dealt with in whole or collectively depending on the actual circumstances upon obtaining approval of the Superior BAS Agency.

 Article 10

-Accounting of the central, municipal, county (municipality), township (town, municipality) ,mountain indigenous districts of special municipal local governments shall form one general accounting.
+Accounting of the central government, special municipalities, county (cities), township (cities), mountain indigenous districts of special municipalities shall form one General Accounting respectively.

 Article 11

-Accounting of the following subparagraph shall form departmental accounting:
+Accounting of the following Subparagraphs shall form Unit Accounting:

-1. Accounting of departmental authorities that have legal budgets in the general budget.
+1. Accounting of Agencies Unit that hold legal budgets in the general budget.

-2. Accounting of special fund that have legal budgets in the general budget regardless of authority division.
+2. Accounting of Special Funds that hold legal budgets in the general budget regardless of Agency division..

 Article 12

-Accounting below the departmental accounting except for accounting of subordinate department shall form a sub-accounting and given the name of the authority.
+Accounting below the Unit Accounting, except for accounting of Subordinate Units, shall form a Sub-Accounting and be given the name of the Agency in question.

 Article 13

-Accounting of following subparagraphs shall form subordinate departmental Accounting:
+Accounting of following Subparagraphs shall form Subordinate Unit Accounting:

-1. Accounting of government or its affiliated authorities and its subordinate business, enterprise authorities or operative entities.
+1. Accounting of government or its affiliated Agencies and its subordinate business, enterprise Agencies or operative entities.

-2. Accounting of subordinate special fund of each authority with portions relating to annual revenue and expenditure, which is incorporated into the general budget.
+2. Accounting of Subordinate Special Funds of each Agency with portions relating to annual revenues and expenditures which is incorporated into the general budget.

 Article 14

-Accounting below subordinate departmental accounting shall be Sub-Accounting of Subordinate Departmental Accounting and given the name of the authority.
+Accounting below Subordinate Unit Accounting shall be Sub-Accounting of Subordinate Unit Accounting and be given the name of the Agency in question.

 Article 15

-The beginning and end of a fiscal year shall be determined by Budget Act.
+The beginning and the end of a fiscal year shall be determined by the Budget Act.

-A quarter of fiscal year shall be three months beginning from the date in which fiscal year is commenced.
+A quarter of a fiscal year shall be three months beginning from the date in which the fiscal year is commenced.

-Each month in fiscal year shall be determined according to calendar month.
+Each month of a fiscal year shall be determined according to calendar month.

-Each month shall be sub-divided into period of five days each a sub-period, the 1st to the 5th day of each month is the first sub-period and the 26th to the last day of each month is the last sub-period.
+Each month shall be sub-divided into the period of five days each as a sub-period, the 1st to the 5th day of each month is the first sub-period, and the 26th to the last day of each month is the last sub-period.

-Periods that do not commence with first day of fiscal year or first day of calendar month or months that are not consecutive shall be determined pursuant to Article 121 and 123 of Civil Code.
+Periods that do not commence with the first day of a fiscal year or the first day of calendar month, or months that are not consecutive, shall be determined pursuant to Article 121 to 123 of the Civil Code.

 Article 16

-Where there are special circumstances applicable, regulations may be drafted regarding the provision of foregoing Paragraph and enforced once approved by each government BAS Authority.
+Where there are special circumstances applicable, regulations may be drafted regarding the provision of preceding Paragraph and implemented once approved by each government BAS Agency.

 Chapter 2 Accounting Systems